dreamhuntera/Kubernetes_test/README.md

 Note: In this example Docker images were build on Ansible server.
 Next they will be pushed to the Docker Hub.
 Ansible server will run the playbook, that will execute the kubectl command through Minikube.
 This will fetch the latest image from Docker Hub.

 To create the instances.
 First, I created an account with the AWS.
-Installed SSH Agent from the list of plug-ins offered by AWS.

 1. First instance I lauched was the Jenkins server.